julp/shall/README.md

 ## Available lexers:

-See README.md in lexers/ subfolder
+See README.md in lib/lexers/

 ## Available formatters:

-See README.md in formatters/ subfolder
+See README.md in lib/formatters/

 # Prerequisites